Lego Space: Life on Mars (2001)

 Life on Mars is a space theme released in 2001, around a time of increased curiosity about the red planet.
 The theme revolved around the concept of lifeforms that could possibly exist on Mars.
-This theme is generally considered to be part of classic Lego Space.

-This was the first theme to feature two types of minifigures: human astronauts (from Lego Town) and Martian aliens (native to Mars).
-The sets denote peaceful coexistence between the two species on the planet Mars.
+This was the first theme to feature two types of minifigures: Martian aliens (native to Mars) and human astronauts.
+The sets depict peaceful coexistence between the two species on the planet Mars.
 The Life on Mars theme pioneered several unique aspects of Lego.
 It used a pneumatic pump system capable of sending Martian minifigures through tubes in the 7317 Aero Tube Hangar set.
-This system would later be seen in the Mars Mission theme to shoot missiles.
+This system would later be seen in the Mars Mission theme, used to shoot missiles.
 The theme also introduced several new muted colors to the Lego color palette, including Sand Green, Sand Blue, Sand Red, and Sand Purple.
-Sets were designed to separate into segments easily to encourage children to mix and create their unique vehicles out of human and alien sets.
-The Humans had a white and blue color scheme, while the Aliens had a variety of colors.
+Sets were designed to easily separate into segments to encourage children to mix and create their own unique vehicles out of human and alien sets.
+The humans had a white and blue color scheme, while the aliens had a variety of colors.

-Martians in the Life on Mars theme were unique in that they were named after real-life stars and constellations: Altair, Centauri, Antares, Canopus, Pollux, Vega, Arcturus, Cassiopeia, Mizar, and Rigel.
+The Martians in the Life on Mars theme was unique in that they were named after real-life stars and constellations: Altair, Centauri, Antares, Canopus, Pollux, Vega, Arcturus, Cassiopeia, Mizar, and Rigel.